jainvpranav/NeuroRead/app/prompt.md

    "Motor_variability": [percentage score],
    "Orthographic_irregularity": [percentage score],
-   "Mirror_writing": [provided percentage score], "detailed_text": [comprehensive analysis]
+   "Mirror_writing": [provided percentage score], "detailed_text": [detailed text explaining parameters] }
-}
 ```

-2. For the detailed text analysis:
+1. For the detailed_text analysis:
+   - Explain what is dyslexia.
+   - Explain how the child needs paren't support.
+   - Elaborate the results in the simple terms without using any medical or technical jargons.
    - Write in simple, accessible language appropriate for non-specialists
-   - Avoid medical or technical jargon
    - Explain what each score means in practical terms
-   - Provide a holistic assessment of the student's handwriting challenges
    - Recommend specific games in a prioritized order based on the scores:
      - Game 1: For Motor Variability issues
      - Game 2: For Orthographic Irregularity issues
      - Game 3: For Mirror Writing issues
-   - Organize game recommendations by starting with the area showing the highest percentage (greatest challenge)
+   - Organize game recommendations by recommending the pathway like which is better to complete first.

 ## Important Guidelines
 - Be thorough in your analysis.